ruauka/rlint-py/README.md

 rlint folder file.py
 ```

-Start checking multiple folders and files:
+Start checking multiple folders and py-files:
 ```bash
 rlint folder1 folder2 folder_n file1.py file2.py file_n.py
 ```

-Start checking with keys.
+Start checking with **_cli keys_**.

 Running a check specifying the path to the configuration file:
 ```bash
 rlint folder file.py --config=path/to/pyproject.toml
 ```
 ## Linter config
-To configure the linter, you need to create a file `pyproject.toml` in the root of the checking application.
+To configure the linter, create a file `pyproject.toml` in the root of the checking application.
 In this case, the default path is `--config=pyproject.toml` and it is not required to specify it.

 List of available configuration options:
 ```toml